matthewcrews/fsharp-gurobi-test/README.md

 ### Adding Constraints

 #### Python
 The `gurobipy` library offers a succinct way of expressing a whole set of constraints by using generators.
 There is additional magic going on under the hood though that may not be obvious at first.
 The following method generates a set of constraints for each element in `arcs` but also creates a meaningful constraint name.
-The prefix for the constraint name is the last argument of the method (`"cap"` in this instance).
+The prefix for the constraint name is the last argument of the method (`"capacity"` in this instance).

 ```python
 # Arc capacity constraints